Spread the Word

 Would I want this product even if there was no prize?

-Arranging for product or service’s name or image to be used in a television show, film, or game.
+Arranging for a product or service’s name or image to be used in a television show, film, or game.
 For example, a character might mention the product name; the product may be used as a prop; or a billboard for a product might appear in the background of a film or game.
 Sometimes the advertiser pays for the product placement, but other times the advertiser provides the product for free.

 Advertising that appears inside stores, including signs on the shelves or at checkout, special product displays, and samples.